-- I’m a Hapa, a person who is partially of Asian or Pacific Islander descent (I’m half Filipino and half white).
-And when I don’t use Hapa, I describe myself as a Filipino American, an Asian American, and/or a person of color.
+- I’m Mixed Race, Filipino from my mom’s side and white from my dad’s side.
+I describe myself as a Filipino American, an Asian American, and/or a person of color.
 (No hyphen in Filipino American or Asian American…Filipino/Asian is an adjective describing the type of American I am!)
 Other times I refer to myself as brown or biracial.
 (But officially on my driver’s license, my race is listed as “Other.”)

 - I’m a Filipino and an American.
 (Yes, I’m a dual citizen!)

 - I’m a Texan, not by birth—I was born in the Philippines, moved to Japan as a baby for a few years, then ended up in Texas—but I’ve lived in the Dallas suburbs long enough to credibly lay claim to that label (even if a brown, vegetable-loving liberal isn’t your first thought when you think of Texas… but we’re a growing demographic!).

 - I’m a bone marrow donor, and I gave my brother marrow when he was first diagnosed with cancer.

-- I’m a (pragmatic) progressive, and a very politically active one, at that.
+- I’m a progressive, and a very politically active one, at that.
 You could more accurately say I’m a democratic socialist.

 - I’m a writer, even though most of my writing takes place during the months of November (National Novel Writing Month) or June/July/August (when I have slightly more time!).

 - I’m an activist, a person who’s been fighting to get more people on the bone marrow registry, fighting to turn Texas blue, and constantly trying to make others aware of issues related to race/class/gender/sexuality/immigration status (very different causes, but all still a part of my urge to create change!).

 - I’m a foodie, which is why I started a food blog!
 And yes, you can be a foodie even if you prefer to not eat meat when given the opportunity (although if I do go vegetarian again, I’m going to have to make an exception for sushi, because that’s my absolute favorite food!)